YangLab-SDU/MultiPathDiff/src/pathway_analysis/README.md

 folding patterns.
 The workflow has three steps:

 1. Map a PDB chain to UniProt and its species-group label.
-2. Assign a normalized pathway score according to taxonomic proximity.
+2. Assign a normalized pathway probability according to taxonomic proximity.
 3. Cluster folding trajectories using residue folding times and contact formation times, then rank the clusters using the pathway scores.